 - Further academic study at the doctoral level

-Students interested in pursuing a teaching career at the University level are encouraged to continue their study of art history in a doctoral program; graduates of the MA program in art history have been accepted into PhD programs at Case Western Reserve University, the University of Virginia, the University of Florida, Rice University, and Florida State University, among many others.
+Students interested in pursuing a teaching career at the university level are encouraged to continue their study of art history in a doctoral program.
+Graduates of the MA program in art history have been accepted into PhD programs at the Univerity of Cambridge (UK), University of Edinburgh, University of Maryland, Case Western Reserve University, the University of Virginia, the University of Florida, Rice University, and Florida State University, among many others.

 Facilities and Resources

 - Competitive funding packages are available from the Department of Art and Art History and UA’s Graduate School (for the 2020-21 academic year all active students are fully or partially funded)

 - An art history symposium, offered each year on alternating campuses, provides students in the program with an opportunity to present a formal paper in a formal conference setting.
 A highlight of our annual symposium is a keynote address by a renowned art historian or curator